rbracken/autolight/README.md

 Autolight can either be run as a standalone script (autolight), or run as a daemon with the provided init script (init.d/autolightd).
 Configuration is dead simple: just change the values in the autolight script, at the top:
--Sensitivity: How many brightness units the screen will change for every brightness
-    unit the ambient light sensor changes.
+- Sensitivity: How many brightness units the screen will change for every brightness unit the ambient light sensor changes.
--Stepping: Rate at which ramp up/down of brightness occurs.
-Lower values = smoother
-    transition, higher values = faster transition (at the cost of smoothness).
+- Stepping: Rate at which ramp up/down of brightness occurs.
+Lower values = smoother transition, higher values = faster transition (at the cost of smoothness).
--Idle Poll: Wait time between ambient light checks, when a recent change has not occurred.
+- Idle Poll: Wait time between ambient light checks, when a recent change has not occurred.
     Lower values increase responsiveness, higher values save CPU load.
--Max Pool: Wait time between ambient light checks, when a recent change occurred,
-    and wait time when ramping up/down brightness.
+- Max Pool: Wait time between ambient light checks, when a recent change occurred, and wait time when ramping up/down brightness.
 Lower values increase smoothness of brightness transition, higher values save CPU load.